 These include wood-based materials such as medium-density fibreboard (MDF), particle board and oriented strand board (OSB).
 Most of these materials acquire fire-resistance through the addition of a flame-retardant chemical.
 The class B boards are also used as non-load bearing materials.

-These boards are manufactured as part of the wood panel industry in the UK, which has an annual revenue of £1.2 billion and a projected growth rate of 1.3% in 2021-26 with Covid-19 resulting in a -1.1% growth.
+These boards are manufactured as part of the wood panel industry in the UK, which has an annual revenue of £1.2 billion and a projected annual or total? growth rate of 1.3% in 2021-26 with Covid-19 resulting in a -1.1% WHEN?
+2019?2020?
+EACH YEAR? .
 With regard to revenue generation, this sector is heavily dependent on residential construction.
-The sector operates on similar profit margins to the lime and plaster industry, with an average of 2.3%.
-Similar to the Class A market, the sector is mature and dominated by a few players, namely Norbord (25.3%), Egger (23.7%) and Kronospan (17.4%).
+The sector operates on similar profit GROSS OR NET? margins to the lime and plaster industry, with an average of 2.3%.
+Similar to the Class A market, the sector is mature and dominated by a few players, namely Norbord (25.3%) (UK market share?), Egger (23.7%) and Kronospan (17.4%).
 However, it is slightly less concentrated in comparison to the lime and building plaster industries with a larger number of small and medium businesses in operation.
 There is an encouraging trend of premium pricing for higher quality products and the requirement to comply with environmental regulations, both of which might work to Cambond’s advantage.

 In conclusion, the residential construction sector appears to be the best performing sector.
-End use applications for class B fire resistant boards are well suited for this sector as these include internal wall coverings, ceilings, wall cladding and flooring applications.
+End use applications for class B fire resistant boards are well suited for this sector ??? as these include internal wall coverings, ceilings, wall cladding and flooring applications.
 Regulations and new policies around the issue of reduced embodied and operational carbon for buildings in the UK, signify that there is potentially space for new and sustainable building materials in this sector.

 Competitor Landscape

-Having mapped various Class A and Class B competitor products, Camboard has a comparable density to current offerings, however might be unable to complete with brands such as Promat in criteria such as fire resistance.
-Rockwool has a significantly lower density in comparison to Camboard, is efficient in heat and acoustic insulation, and is also based on the principle of reusing waste materials to create building materials.
+Having mapped various Class A and Class B competitor products, Camboard has a comparable density to current offerings.
+However,Camboard might be unable to compete with brands such as Promat in criteria such as fire resistance.
+Rockwool has a significantly lower density in comparison to Camboard, is efficient in heat and acoustic insulation, and is also based on the principle of reusing waste materials to create building PRODUCTS?.
 Therefore, Camboard offers no particular advantages to the current Class A board offerings.
+BEWARE –ROCKWOOL ALONE IS NOT A BUILDING BOARD